Loading Events

 INDICA and Central Sanskrit University are collaborating to launch a Master’s program in Mahābhārata Studies, a rigorous graduate degree rooted in close textual reading, philosophical inquiry, and the wider Vedic intellectual tradition from which the epic emerged.
 The program aims to nurture a new generation of scholars who can study the Text with depth and precision, teach it with confidence, and help build a strong and growing community of Mahābhārata specialists.

 From 5 to 8 January 2026, we are hosting a Master Class on Mahabharata by Prof. Vishwa Adluri, that reflects the same pedagogical depth, textual rigour, and interpretive framework that will shape the upcoming program.
-The venue is Lecture Hall 1, India International Centre, 40, Max Mueller Marg, Lodhi Gardens, Lodhi Estate, New Delhi – 110003.
+The venue is Lecture Hall 1, India International Centre Annexe, KK Birla Lane, Near INTACH, New Delhi.

 The workshop offers an intensive text-based study of the Mahābhārata, situating it within the Vedic textual tradition.
 Participants will study sections from Ṛg-veda-samhitā, Aitareya Brāhmaṇa, Bṛhadāraṇyaka Upaniṣad and finally Bhāgavatapurāṇa to unearth textual connections operating under the name “Vyāsa.”
 This workshop will introduce the method of mīmāṁsā or interpretation, to explore how the Mahabharata itself is an interpretation of the Vedas, particularly in clarifying the intricate relationship between karma (action) and jnana (knowledge), and how this interpretation created the bhakti tradition.